Habersham Winery wines

 A (Brief) Trip Through Georgia Wine Country

-You’ll find dozens of wineries in Georgia, including these five notable spots.
+While you’ll find dozens of wineries throughout Georgia, these are five of the state's most notable spots.

 Chateau Elan Winery & Resort